yk9221/Timetable/README.md

 The frontend is developed using a combination of JavaScript, HTML/CSS, while the backend is powered by Node.js.

+# Installations
+Run these commands to install the required packages.
+`npm init -y`
+`npm install express`
+`npm install cheerio`
+`npm i --save-dev nodemon`

+Once the packages were installed, run the server by typing the following.
+`npm run dev`

 # FrontEnd
 ## Main Page
 ![Alt text](./images/MainPage.png)